 Ry Cuming grew up on a small island in Australia called Angourie, with 10 kids in his elementary school, and a childhood split between living on a sustainable farm and surfing high waves.
-When he left his island (which, for the record, had a total population of 170 people in 2006) to focus on solo work, he was discovered by a major label in Costa Rica and flown to LA to record his album.
-The major label process was jarring for Cuming; but, over a decade since first arriving in LA, these days he continues to reside in the city, working on ever-evolving solo work (including his 2019 album, Unfurl, which received praise from the likes of The Guardian, Clash and DIY), and his band, The Acid, formed with Adam Freeland and Steve Nalepa, who were commissioned to create a multimedia film, “the bomb”, about nuclear warfare in 2017.
+When he left his island (which, for the record, had a total population of 170 people in 2006) to focus on his solo musical career, he was discovered by a major label in Costa Rica and flown to LA to record his album.
+The major label process was jarring for Cuming; but, over a decade since first arriving in LA, he continues to reside in the city, working on ever-evolving solo work (including his 2019 album, Unfurl, which received praise from the likes of The Guardian, Clash and DIY), and his band, The Acid – another side project with producers Adam Freeland and Steve Nalepa, who were commissioned to create a multimedia film, “the bomb”, about nuclear warfare in 2017.
 The film was performed live at dates worldwide including Glastonbury and the Nobel Peace Prize, as well as being featured on Netflix.
 In a solo capacity, Ry has toured internationally with his music over the past decade being the first to play in unique venues such as the Notre Dame in Luxembourg and in the mouth of caves in the fjords of Norway.

-Both Frank and Ry X often use the word “magic” when describing their productions, their live performances, and the project as a whole.
+Both Frank and RY X often use the word “magic” when describing their productions, their live performances, and the project as a whole.
 And for good reason: there’s a special sense of happenstance and symbiosis to everything surrounding Howling, from the way they met (over a Skype video chat with a mutual friend, having no knowledge of each other’s music), to their first project (a sketch that became an unintentional hit), to their first live performances.
-Asked to perform at a Berlin radio station and Watergate (having never performed – or even played – together previously), during their first soundchecks they found themselves improvising naturally, intuitively, and unendingly, and recorded the sessions.
-Those recordings began forming a larger body of work, unforeseen to either artist, in a way that’s nothing short of, indeed, magic: their debut album ‘Sacred Ground’ is out now on Monkeytown/Counter Records.

 La Gaîté Lyrique